BlueStamp-Engineering-2022/Mya_BSE_Project/index.md

 ﻿# NFC Ring Box
 This project is a lock box that can unlock with a NFC ring or tag using an Ardunio Nano and a PN532.
 The box that is locked from the inside, and there is a sensor on the inside lid that can detect an NFC tag to open the box.
-The lock mechanism consists of a servo and an inside lock system.
+The lock mechanism consists of a servo and an string lock system.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|